retain/retain-http/README.md

 To run the tests in the browser:

-> initialize the server where the data will be requested:
+> Initialize the server where the data will be requested:

 ` make server`